Ecumenical Marriage Bill [HL]

 Government Spending

-The bill is not expected to significantly impact government spending as it primarily concerns the processes and regulations surrounding marriage ceremonies.
-No specific figures on government spending are provided within the bill itself.
+The bill is not expected to have a significant impact on government spending as it primarily affects the processes and procedures for solemnizing marriages within existing religious structures.
+No figures regarding government spending were included in the bill text.

 Groups Affected